Pardon our dust! This site is getting a bit of a makeover and switching hosts.

-This page is a collaboration between Ashley Cirimeli and Danielle Steenkamp (Satara Borzoi).
-We will primarily focus on Borzoi but will include some Silken Windhound examples too.
-These two breeds have a fantastic rainbow of colors in their respective gene pools, and we have only scratched the surface of understanding what causes what.
-We have put together this page as a reference/guide for anyone interested in the magic of color genetics.
+This page was created by Ashley Cirimeli.
+The Primary focus of this page is on Borzoi but I will include some Silken Windhound examples too.
+These two breeds have a fantastic rainbow of colors in their respective gene pools.
+I have put together this page as a reference/guide for anyone interested in the magic of color genetics.

 If you learn something, consider buying me a cup of coffee!